Weapons! but not the kind you think...

 17 out of 18 children of the same class go missing from their homes at exactly 2:17am at night.

-What happens to them, why was one student left behind, and what is the teachers role in this, and the towns involvement in this case, makes the movie.
+What happens to them, why was one student left behind, and what is the teachers role in this, along with the towns involvement in this case, makes the movie.

 Review: